nidhisht/AzureSamples/csharp_dotnetcore/04.console-appinsights-telemetryclient/readme.md

-# Enable Application Insights in .NET Core console app using Telemetry Client
+# Enable Application Insights logging in .NET Core console application
 Use TelemetryClient to log **Trace** or **Event** into Application Insights

 ## Nuget packages used